JohannesBuchner/APEMoST/doc/manual.rst

 Feel free to read all the source, write and change algorithms and everything.

-Feedback, ideas, remarks and problems are welcome and will be added to the `FAQ <faq.html>`_.
+Feedback, ideas, remarks and problems are welcome and will be added to the :doc:`FAQ <faq>`.

-As the `license <license.html>`_ states, since we worked so hard on APEMoST and you get it for free, you are expected to contribute changes back to us, so everyone can profit.
+As the :doc:`license <license>` states, since we worked so hard on APEMoST and you get it for free, you are expected to contribute changes back to us, so everyone can profit.

 Ideally, get familiar with git, which is the version control system in use.